Im an outcast but Jesus Loves Me

 But it hasnít just been him not belonging I am not accepted either.
 I am the kind of person that is not very good at wearing masks my life has been hard and full of troubles.
 I have reached out to the church for help in times of trials and they helped sometimes but mainly I was treated like a burden too.
 I did not know how to go to church and smile and pretend it ok.
 I wasnít depressed all the time but I feel I might have been too honest and I realize now I should have been more discerning on who I trusted.
 The pain of rejection was felt the most a year ago when I was in bad car accident.
 I was very injured and it was a potentially life threatening.
 I was in a wheelchair and housebound for several months the whole time no one from church called or stopped by to see how I was.
 Even now a year later I canít find a church willing to pick me up for services.
 I am still not giving up on finding where I belong in the body of Christ.
 I know that even though I am an outcast in many ways I am accepted by Jesus.
 I love Jesus and I still want to be a part of the body of Christ.
 I have learned a lot with my church experience and I look at people differently.
 I have compassion and love for the ďundesirablesĒ and I hope I can be used by God to reach out and love those that most people have written off.

-Read more articles by Angel Schupp or search for articles on the same topic or others.
+Read more articles by Angel Schupp or search for other articles by topic below.

 Search for articles on: (e.g. creation; holiness etc.)Read more by clicking on a link: